icanzilb/Languages/0-For-Instructor/2-Demo.markdown

         constraint.constant = -view.frame.size.width/2

         speakingView.layoutIfNeeded()
-        break

       }
     }

-And insert the code to animate the text back to its original location **just before break**:
+And insert the code to animate the text back after calling `layoutIfNeeded()`:

     UIView.animateWithDuration(0.5, delay: 0.1,
     options: .CurveEaseOut, animations: {
       constraint.constant = 0.0
       self.speakingView.layoutIfNeeded()
     }, completion: nil)

-## 7) Deselect views

-When you click not on the same view but on another – the old text stays in the Speaking strip.
-Append a “deselect” handler to the `toggleSpeaking(…)` method:

-    deselectCurrentView = {
-      self.changeDetailsTo(kDeselectedDetailsText)
-    }
+     break

 # Conclusion

 Congrats, at this time you should have the basic animations complete, and learned a lot about Auto Layout along the way!

+You now know how to find and replace constraints, animate the layout changes of those new constraints, and also modify existing constraints without removing them first.

 You are ready to move on to the lab.